Anuragsahoo-IIITG/RC-Warship/README.md

 - **Swarm Fleet Simulation**: Imagine a fleet of 50 small RC warships working together, coordinated like a “mosquito swarm” to simulate naval combat strategies.
 - **Operator + Autonomy**: Instead of manually piloting each ship, one operator can assign objectives and the fleet handles coordination automatically.
 - **Targeting Simulation**: A camera system and targeting interface could be integrated to practice detection, aiming, and precision strikes (in simulation, not real weaponry).
+- Drive it around ponds, lakes, or pools for fun.
+- Engage in mock naval battles with other RC boats.
+- Can be viewed as a Recreational RC Warship.
 > **Note**: These are purely for simulation, research, or gaming purposes — not actual weaponization.

 ---